autoblocksai/autoblocks-examples/JavaScript/testing-sdk/README.md

 ### Running tests with managed test cases

-After adding test cases in the UI, in `/src/test-suites/flashcard-generator-managed/index.ts`, uncomment where test cases are being fetched using our API client.
+After adding test cases in the UI, uncomment where test cases are being fetched using our API client in `/src/test-suites/flashcard-generator-managed/index.ts`.
 Comment the existing hardcoded test.

+Relevant code:

 ```typescript
 const client = new AutoblocksAPIClient();